Education Research Current About VU Amsterdam NL

 Understand today’s world by studying the past

-When did we start worrying about climate change?
-How did decolonization influence the relationship between Europe and Asia?
-How can we understand the current increase in globalization?
-The Bachelor's degree programme History: History and International Studies at VU Amsterdam is a unique programme combining approaches from history and the social sciences to understand how societies have been connected throughout history.
+The Bachelor's degree programme History and International Studies at VU Amsterdam is a unique programme combining approaches from history and the social sciences to understand how societies have been connected throughout history.

-The programme offers a combination of history courses, modern language units and research skills from the fields of global history and international relations.
+The programme offers a combination of history courses and research skills from the fields of global history and international relations.
 A highly motivated staff, strongly committed to teaching excellence and the learning experience of their students, teaches it.

 The start date of this programme is September 1st.